marmelab/solid-admin/packages/admin/docs/GettingStarted.md

 ## Building Your Admin

-How that the project is ready, we can build the application:
+Now that the project is ready, we can start coding:

 ```jsx
 // In App.tsx